 Consistency is the name of the game when it comes to naps.
-Aim for a regular nap time, and build your schedule around your child’s need for rest, instead of hoping he’ll catch a few zzz’s between your errands and other activities.
+Aim for a regular nap time, and build your schedule around your child’s need for rest, instead of hoping they’ll catch a few zzz’s between your errands and other activities.
 If your child is on a regular nap schedule at daycare, mimic that schedule at home, even if it means rescheduling certain activities.
-Otherwise, watch your child for signs of sleepiness and schedule his nap times to coincide with his sleepy periods.
+Otherwise, watch your child for signs of sleepiness and schedule their nap times to coincide with their sleepy periods.
 Watch for things like fussiness, a glazed look to the eyes or a general slowing down.
-Those are good signs, not just that it’s probably time for a nap, but that the ideal time for a nap may have already passed.
-If your child typically gets fussy around 1 p.m., try putting him down for a nap at 12:30 p.m.
+Those are good signs that show, not just that it’s probably time for a nap, but that the ideal time for a nap may have already passed.
+If your child typically gets fussy around 1 p.m., try putting them down for a nap at 12:30 p.m.

 But beware: kids’ sleep needs change throughout the toddler years.
 Most kids will go from two naps to one sometime between the ages of one and two, and that transition time can be trying for all involved!
 Expect some nap-less days, despite your best intentions, and an erratic schedule, at least for the time being.
 Do your best to maintain a routine and encourage sleep, but don’t beat yourself up if you can’t get your little one to sleep.
 Your job is to create conditions that encourage sleep.
 If nap time turns into a battle, aim for a “quiet time” where your child can listen to an audiobook or music in a darkened room for an hour.
-If even that turns into a battle then give it up — for today.
-You can always try again tomorrow.
+If even that turns into a battle then let it be for today and try again tomorrow.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.